 a.
 Copayments.
-Effective with the 2022 insurance contract year, the Base Dental Plan will cover allowable charges for the following services subject to the copayments and coverage limits stated.
-Services provided through the UPlan are subject to the managed care procedures and principles, including standards of dental necessity and appropriate practice.
+Effective with the 2023, 2024, 2025 insurance contract years, the Base Dental Plan will cover allowable charges for the following services subject to the copayments and coverage limits stated.
+Services provided through the plan are subject to the managed care procedures and principles, including standards of dental necessity and appropriate practice.
 The plan shall cover general cleaning two (2) times per plan year and special cleanings (root or deep cleaning) as prescribed by the dentist.